🔥 Get 150% Cashback Upto ₹75,000

-The first three community cards dealt on the poker table face-up.
-These cards are dealt after the first round of betting is complete.
+The first three community cards were dealt on the poker table face-up.
+These cards are dealt with after the first round of betting is complete.

-A fish or poker fish is a player who plays poorly, bets on almost every hand without thinking and often loses.
+A fish or poker fish is a player who plays poorly, bets on almost every hand without thinking, and often lose.
 Want to know more about poker fish and other aquatic animals on a poker table?
 Then you can read ‘Poker Fish vs Poker Shark – Who are you in a Poker game?’.

 It refers to the amount of equity a player will gain with the chance that their opponent folds their hand.